 - Print out the free PDF of this page if you want to think more deeply on it (click here).

-- Print out and spend significant time (perhaps several days) in each of the Biblical concepts above.
-Mark them up and make them your own now when life is smoother.
+- Print out and and spend significant time (perhaps a week soaking in each) in each of the Biblical concepts above.
+Select the one you want to begin with.
+Mark it up and make it your own.